bgruening/wilson-app/wilson-basic/introduction/intro.md

 <img src="case1_4_plot1.png"/>

 <p class="font">
- The resulting plot is troubled by the large range of the values (0-7000) which can reduce the recognition of patterns.
+ The resulting plot is troubled by the large range of the values (0-7000) which can hinder the recognition of patterns.
 A row-wise z-score <b>Transformation</b> might help.
 </p>
 <img src="case1_4_plot2.png"/>